Harry is spending Saturday night sitting with Ron at one of the tables in the common room when Blaise comes over to them.

 Draco pouts.
 "You're no fun."
-He gives Harry an estimative look and pushes his hips forward.
+He gives Harry an estimative look.

 "Draco, please."
 Harry groans.
 "Ron is going to walk in through that door pretty soon, and by then we need to have decided if he should be allowed to see us like this or not."
 He sits up and looks at Draco with a worried frown.

 "Right, right, I'll be nice."
 Looking sulky he sits up next to Harry.
 "So, do we want to hide or not?"

 "It seems like you already have your opinion clear."

 "I'm not saying that it's a bad idea to hide, but face it, that would be what we'd be doing."
 He tries to brush some of the hair away from Harry's forehead.
 "What do you think?"